deep-vinci/info-from-sources/javascript/objects_and_related.md

     - state of variable in outer scope are "saved" (lexical environemnt - which has all the local variables decl inside it)

-    - variable in outer scope are "private" unless returned explicitly (ex 1)
+    - variable in outer scope are "private" unless returned expicitly (ex 1)

 ```